A Mean-Field Game Approach to Equilibrium Pricing in Solar Renewable Energy Certificate Markets: Introduction

 We use methods from variational analysis (similar to \cite{FCJ-Convex2018}) to establish existence and uniqueness of a solution to an arbitrary firm's optimization problem, given a particular mean-field distribution.
 We then fully characterize the optimal controls of a regulated agent and the corresponding mean-field distribution through a McKean-Vlasov FBSDE, for which we prove the existence and uniqueness of solutions.
 We further determine the equilibrium SREC price through the clearing condition -- which introduces a number of complexities to the MFG -- and prove that the MFG strategies have the $\epsilon$-Nash property for the finite player game.
 Finally, we develop a numerical scheme for solving the resulting MV-FBSDE and carry out numerical analyses to better understand the nature of the solutions and their associated implications on certificate prices.

 MFGs themselves are very well-studied.
 They were originally developed in the works \cite{huang2007large,huang2006large}, and \cite{Lasry2006a, Lasry2006b, lasry2007mean}.
 Many extensions and generalizations of mean-field games and their applications exist.
-Among them include the probabilistic approach to MFGs and MFGs with common noise and master equation, detailed extensively in \cite{carmona2018probabilistic, carmona2013probabilistic}, \cite{MasterEq2019} and \cite{BensoussanBook2013}.
+Among them include the probabilistic approach to MFGs and MFGs with common noise and master equation, detailed extensively in \cite{carmona2018probabilistic, carmona2013probabilistic, MasterEq2019, BensoussanBook2013}.

 In addition to these seminal works introducing the idea of MFGs and approaches to solving them, the numerical analysis of MFGs has also been well-studied.
 In particular, \cite{angiuli2019cemracs} and \cite{chassagneux2019numerical} study numerical approaches to the solutions of McKean-Vlasov forward-backward stochastic differential equations (MV-FBSDEs), which often characterize the solutions to MFGs. \cite{aziz2016mean} proposes a computational methodology to solve a set of forward-backward PDEs related to a MFG formulation of cellular communication networks.